Menu

 Who to contact for more information or to discuss a concern:

-If you wish to discuss anything relating to SEND please contact:
+If you wish to discuss anything relating to SEND, please contact any of the people listed on 0208 802 6670.

 • Claudia Rutigliano, our Special Educational Needs & Disabilities Co-ordinator (SENDCo)